wix-incubator/wix-code-docs/js-wixcode-sdk/$w/repeater/guides/The Lifecycle of Repeated Items.md

 </div>

-The example has the following page elements:
+The page has the following elements:

 *   Three buttons:
-    *   The **Add** button adds more items to the repeater.
+    *   The **Add** button, which adds more items to the repeater.
-    *   The **Remove** button removes the added items from the repeater.
+    *   The **Remove** button, which removes the added items from the repeater.
-    *   The **Update** button updates the first item in the repeater.
+    *   The **Update** button, which updates the first item in the repeater.
 *   A repeater where each repeated item in the repeater contains 2 text elements:
-    *   The text element on the left shows the item's ID.
+    *   The text element on the left, which shows the item's ID.
-    *   The text element on the right shows the item's content.
+    *   The text element on the right, which shows the item's content.

-The example has the code shown below that:
+The page has the following code:

 *   Defines two static arrays of data that you will use for the repeater.
 *   An `onReady()` function that: